Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 vs. Crunchbase: Broader emerging market coverage, stronger sector taxonomy, but less transparent pricing and smaller review base.

-What it is: AI-native deal sourcing platform that identifies high-potential startups before they appear in traditional databases, tracking 20M+ companies and 150M+ people.
+What it is: AI-powered deal sourcing platform that identifies high-potential startups before they appear in traditional databases, tracking 20M+ companies and 150M+ people.

 Key strengths: